Early Days Workshops

 Helping my child cope with change

-- understanding why change is hard and how it impacts on young children on the autism spectrum
+- understanding why change is hard and how it impacts young children on the autism spectrum

-- strategies for preparing for change in everyday situations.
+- strategies for preparing for changes in everyday situations.

 Encouraging interaction through play and social learning